Contact COAST

 530-919-4830

-Kim_eelgrass.jpgKimberly Jassowski, who joined COAST as the Program Support Coordinator in February 2019, has a strong background in marine research, conservation, and restoration.
-While earning her Bachelors in Biology with an emphasis in Marine Biology at San Diego State University, she assisted the research of various COAST funded graduate students at the SDSU Coastal and Marine Institute.
-After graduating, Kimberly served as an AAUS Scientific Diver furthering marine research and restoration project goals for multiple non-profit organizations.
-During Orange County Coastkeeper’s Living Shorelines Project, Kimberly was part of the dive team that worked on restoring damaged eelgrass habitats in Newport Bay.
+Kim_eelgrass.jpgKimberly Jassowski, who joined COAST in 2019, has a strong background in marine research, conservation, and education.
+While earning her Bachelor of Science in Biology with an emphasis in Marine Biology at San Diego State University, she assisted various graduate students at the SDSU Coastal and Marine Institute researching invasive algae species, such as Sargassum Horneri.
+After graduating, Kimberly served as a Marine Educator and an AAUS Scientific Diver, furthering marine research and restoration project goals for multiple non-profit organizations.
+During Orange County Coastkeeper’s Living Shorelines Project, Kimberly was part of the dive team that helped restore damaged native eelgrass and oyster habitats in Newport Bay.
 She also performed numerous underwater surveys, tracking the health of California’s rocky reefs during her work with California Reefcheck and LA Waterkeeper.
-Before moving to Monterey in 2019, Kimberly worked as a marine educator and was a diver at the Aquarium of the Pacific.
-Kimberly can often be found scuba diving in Monterey’s beautiful ecosystems during her free time.
+Since joining COAST, Kimberly became a part-time graduate student in CSU Monterey Bay's Environmental Science Professional Master's program.
+Kimberly can often be found scuba diving at the Monterey Bay Aquarium or taking her dog Luna on hikes with her fiancé during her free time.